EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

 invalidating the data in `config.yml`.

 ### Non-destructive, non-blocking changes
-Additive changes that can be detected by TPA by inspecting the cluster are often accommodated with no operational issues, Consider manually adding an extension.
+Additive changes are often accommodated with no immediate operational issues, Consider manually adding an extension.
 Because TPA does not make destructive changes, the extension will not be removed when `tpaexec deploy` is next run.
-Furthermore, because TPA inspects the cluster prior to making changes, `tpaexec upgrade` will successfully upgrade the new extension despite it being absent from `config.yml`.

-It should be noted however that, even when such a change is detected, TPA will not make any attempt to modify the `config.yml` file.
+It should be noted however that, TPA will not make any attempt to modify the `config.yml` file to reflect this change and the new extension will be omitted from `tpaexec upgrade` which could lead to incompatible software versions existing on the cluster.

 ### Destructive, non-blocking changes
 Destructive changes that are easily detected and do not block TPA's